 Estimates of heterogeneity

+[Do we want to get into this?
+Is there even output for this?
+Many of our applied techniques are blind to heterogeneity and could not attempt to estimate it.]

 Discussion

 We inspected and compared the efficacy of meta-analytic adjustments for bias across thousands of simulated literatures, representing different true effect sizes, degrees of heterogeneity, degrees of publication bias, and degrees of questionable research practices.
 We assessed the results according to the bias and efficiency of each estimator across conditions.